-8 See Proverbs 3:34.
+&lt;sup>4 See Proverbs 3:34.

-9 This is a command, not an optional point.
-'Submit to God' is also a command, and comes first.
+&lt;sup>5 This is a command, not an optional point.
+"Submit to God" is also a command, and comes first.
 To resist Satan in our own strength is to be defeated.
 To wield God's power against the enemy we must be in submission to God.
 I take it that the main way to resist is with words-commanding Satan to stop doing some particular thing; we must be specific.
-10 Note that we have to take the first step.